ApeSwap Finance (BANANA) Achieves Market Capitalization of $47.84 Million

-ApeSwap Finance (BANANA) traded down 2.5% against the U.S. dollar during the 1 day period ending at 9:00 AM Eastern on September 4th.
+ApeSwap Finance (BANANA) traded 2.5% lower against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on September 5th.
+One ApeSwap Finance coin can currently be purchased for about $0.45 or 0.00000992 BTC on exchanges.
 During the last week, ApeSwap Finance has traded 15.9% higher against the U.S. dollar.
-ApeSwap Finance has a market cap of $47.84 million and approximately $1.27 million worth of ApeSwap Finance was traded on exchanges in the last 24 hours.
-One ApeSwap Finance coin can now be purchased for approximately $0.45 or 0.00000992 BTC on major exchanges.
+ApeSwap Finance has a total market capitalization of $47.84 million and $1.27 million worth of ApeSwap Finance was traded on exchanges in the last 24 hours.

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.